 - using eyelid scrubs containing saline or baby shampoo to promote drainage and remove bacteria

 An individual should always be careful when applying warm compresses to the eyes and massaging the eyelids.
 This is because these actions may cause irritation and damage the cornea.

 If a person has an internal stye that is persistent or large, a doctor may prescribe topical antibiotic ointments.
 However, prescribing oral antibiotics is more common, as they are more effective.
-These may be necessary if the stye is causing severe swelling.
+These may be necessary if the stye is serious and

-Until the stye has healed, people should avoid:
+Until the stye has healed, individuals should avoid: